eclipse-openj9/openj9-docs/docs/xgcpolicy.md

 `-Xmx<size>`
 : Specifies the Java heap size.
 Unlike other garbage collection strategies, the real-time Metronome GC does not support heap expansion.
 There is not an initial or maximum heap size option.
 You can specify only the maximum heap size.

-### `nogc`

-        -Xgcpolicy:nogc

-: This policy handles only memory allocation and heap expansion, but doesn't reclaim any memory.
-If the available Java heap becomes exhausted, an `OutOfMemoryError` exception is triggered and the VM stops.

-    Because there is no GC pause and most overheads on allocations are eliminated, the impact on runtime performance is minimized.
-This policy therefore provides benfits for "garbage-free" applications.
-See the following section, "When to use nogc", for some possible use cases.

-    You should be especially careful when using any of the following techniques with `nogc` because memory is never released under this policy:
-    - Finalization
-    - Direct memory access
-    - Weak, soft, and phantom references

-    This policy can also be enabled with the [`-XX:+UseNoGC`](xxusenogc.md) option.

-    Further details are available at [JEP 318: Epsilon: A No-Op Garbage Collector](http://openjdk.java.net/jeps/318).

-####When to use nogc

-: For most Java applications, you should _not_ use `nogc`.
-However, there are some particular situations where it can be appropriate:

-    Testing during development

-    - GC performance.
-Use `nogc` as a baseline when testing the performance of other GC policies, including the provision of a low-latency baseline.

-    - Application memory.
-Use `nogc` to test your settings for allocated memory.
-If you use [`-Xmx`](xms.md) to set the heap size that should not be exceeded, then your application will crash with a heap dump if it tries to exceed your memory limit.

-    Running applications with minimal or no GC requrements

-    - You might use `nogc` when an application is so short lived that allocated memory is never exhausted and running a full GC cycle is therefore a waste of resources.

-    - Similarly, when memory application is well understood or where there is rarely memory to be reclaimed, you might prefer to avoid unnecessary GC cycles and rely on a failover mechanism to occasionally restart the VM as necessary.

 ### `optavgpause`

         -Xgcpolicy:optavgpause

 : The "optimize for pause time" policy uses concurrent mark and concurrent sweep phases.
 Pause times are shorter than with `optthruput`, but application throughput is reduced because some garbage collection work is taking place while the application is running.
-Consider using this policy if you have a large heap size (available on 64-bit platforms), because this policy limits the effect of increasing heap size on the length of the garbage collection pause.
-However, if your application uses many short-lived objects, the `gencon` policy might produce better performance.
+See [`optavgpause`](gc_opt.md) for more information about how this policy operates.

 ### `optthruput`

         -Xgcpolicy:optthruput

 : The "optimize for throughput" policy disables the concurrent mark phase.
 The application stops during global garbage collection, so long pauses can occur.
-This configuration is typically used for large-heap applications when high application throughput, rather than short garbage collection pauses, is the main performance goal.
-If your application cannot tolerate long garbage collection pauses, consider using another policy, such as `gencon`.
+See [`optthruput`](gc_opt.md) for more information about how this policy operates.

+### `nogc`

+        -Xgcpolicy:nogc

+: This policy handles only memory allocation and heap expansion, but doesn't reclaim any memory.
+However, if the available Java heap becomes exhausted, an `OutOfMemoryError` exception is triggered and the VM stops.
+Because there is no GC pause and most overheads on allocations are eliminated,The impact on runtime performance is therefore minimized.
+This policy therefore provides benfits for "garbage-free" applications.
+See [`nogc`](gc_nogc.md) for more information about how this policy operates.

+    This policy can also be enabled with the [`-XX:+UseNoGC`](xxusenogc.md) option.

+    Further details are available at [JEP 318: Epsilon: A No-Op Garbage Collector](http://openjdk.java.net/jeps/318).